DavidMertz/RegEx_Puzzles/book.md

 ['xenomorphically', 'xylology', 'xerochasy']
 ```

-One trick here is that when we perform a look-behind assertion, it must
+One trick here is that when we perform a lookbehind assertion, it must
 have a fixed width of the match.
 However, words in our list might
 either follow spaces or occur at the start of a line.
 So we need to
-create an alternation between the zero-width look-behind and the one
+create an alternation between the zero-width lookbehind and the one
-non-letter character look-behind.
-For the look-ahead element, it is
+non-letter character lookbehind.
+For the lookahead element, it is
 enough to say it is *either* end-of-line (`$`) *or* is a non-letter
 (`[^a-z]`).

 \newpage

 ## Endpoint Classes

 This puzzle continues the word matching theme of the last two puzzles.
 However, here we have a new wrinkle.
 We would like to identify *both*
 words that start with 'x' and end with 'y', but *also* words that start